-- A ‘strong’ opioid is one classed as step three of the World Health Organization (WHO) analgesic ladder.
+- A ‘strong’ opioid is one classed as step 3 of the World Health Organization (WHO) analgesic ladder.
 In New Zealand the following strong opioids are subsidised: fentanyl, methadone, morphine, oxycodone and pethidine.

-- Excluding people receiving methadone for opioid substitution treatment, in 2015, an average of 16.4/1000 people in New Zealand received a strong opioid.
-There was a two-fold variation between DHBs.
+- Excluding people receiving methadone for opioid substitution treatment, in 2017, an average of 16.6 per 1,000 people in New Zealand received a strong opioid.
+This varied more than two-fold between DHBs.

-- People identifying as European/Other ethnicity were dispensed a strong opioid 2–5 times more than other ethnic groups.
+- People identifying as European/Other ethnicity were dispensed between 1.8 to 5 times as many strong opioids as other ethnic groups.

-- Use increased significantly with each age group; on average, 1 in 9 people aged 80+ received a strong opioid in 2015.
+- Use increased significantly with each age group; on average, 11 percent of people aged 80 and over were dispensed a strong opioid in 2017.

 - Women were dispensed significantly more strong opioids than men.

-- Thirteen percent of people receiving a strong opioid took the opioid for six or more weeks.
+- Of the people receiving a strong opioid, 12.3 percent took the opioid for six or more weeks.
+People aged 65 and over were at least three times more likely to be dispensed a strong opioid for six or more weeks.
 Rates have remained steady since 2012.

 Weak opioid use increases with age

-- A ‘weak’ opioid is classed as step two of the WHO analgesic ladder.
+- A ‘weak’ opioid is classed as step 2 of the WHO analgesic ladder.
 In New Zealand the following weak opioids are subsidised: tramadol, codeine and dihydrocodeine.
-Paracetamol with codeine was excluded as it contains a comparatively low dose of codeine.
+Paracetamol with codeine was excluded because it contains a comparatively low dose of codeine.

-- Use increased significantly with age; on average 1 in 7 people aged 80+ received a weak opioid in 2015.
+- Use increased significantly with age; on average 19 percent of people aged 80 and over received a weak opioid in 2017.